George Washington's teeth: Dentures

 The only existing complete set of Washington's dentures is owned by the Mount Vernon Ladies' Association, who own and operate George Washington's estate in Fairfax County, Virginia.
-There is another complete, original, lower jaw denture dated 1795 at the National Museum of Dentistry, Baltimore, Maryland.
+There is another complete, original, lower jaw denture dated 1795 at the National Museum of Dentistry in Baltimore, Maryland.

 Dentists

 At least three of Washington's dentists are identified.
 His diary mentions "Doctor Watson", the dentist who pulled his first tooth.
 His personal dentist and friend was Jean-Pierre Le Mayeur.
 John Greenwood of New York City made and maintained his dentures.